CCC-Sticker-Operation-Center/c3stoc-website/content/posts/37c3-announce.md

 Yes, we can!
 We actually wrote a guide to help people who want to make stickers, you can find it here: https://stickeroperation.center/how-to-sticker/

 If you have read it and have any additional questions, or if you would like feedback on your design, [drop us an email](mailto:exchange@stickeroperation.center)!
+But you should be aware that at the time we publish this post, it's very hard to get stickers to be delivered in time for Congress ;)